Ngororero

-Ngororero is a town in Rwanda.
+Ngororero is a sector and town in Rwanda.

 Location

 Ngororero is located in Ngororero District, Western Province, in northwestern Rwanda.
 Its location is about 34 km, by road, north of Gitarama, the nearest large city.
 The town is located on the main road between Gitarama and Nkuli, another small town, about 40 km, further north of Ngororero.
 The coordinates of the town are:1° 51' 54.00"S, 29° 37' 30.00"E (Latitude:-1.8650; Longitude: 29.6250).

 Overview

 Ngororero is a small town in Ngororero District, Rwanda.
 The town serves as the district headquarters.
 Despite its small size, it is served by three commercial banks, namely: (a) Banque Populaire du Rwanda SA (b) Unguka Microfinance Bank and (c) Bank of Kigali.

 Population

-The current population of the town of Ngororero is 34,559.
+The current population of the sector of Ngororero is 38,823.

 Points of interest

 The following points of interest lie within the town limits or close to the edges of town: